dhaifley/game2d/README.md

 1. Get to a minimum viable demo release
 2. Add audio support
-3. Implement public game browsing and search
+3. Implement user and account management and/or integration with external IDPs
-4. Play and viability testing
+4. Play and viability testing and system prompt enhancements
 5. AI controlled Player 2 and NPC's

 ## 🤝 Contributing